-Mandurah, WA’s largest regional city and less than an hour from Perth, is set against a backdrop of magnificent beaches and an estuary twice the size of Sydney Harbour.
+Mandurah, Australia’s Top Tourism Town 2023 and less than an hour from Perth, is set against a backdrop of magnificent beaches and an estuary twice the size of Sydney Harbour.
 Originally known as Mandjoogoordap, Mandurah means ‘meeting place of the heart’.
-Once you’ve arrived here, you will fall in love with this place.
 Enjoy waterways for days, explore wetlands of international importance, discover the largest thrombolite reef in the southern hemisphere and meet our playful dolphins.
 In Mandurah – relaxed by nature.

 Mandurah is home to Perth’s best beaches, with clear water, soft sand and private spaces to hideaway!
 These are some of the best natural playgrounds for you and the whole family.
 Plus, you won’t be short on activities.
 Mandurah hosts plenty of free and affordable adventures all year round.
 From fishing and seafood tours, houseboat stays, e-bike tours and more… Make your next holiday one to remember by staying in Mandurah.

 Thomas Dambo’s Giants of Mandurah are here and will be in situ for several years!

 The ‘Giants of Mandurah’ is a free outdoor exhibition celebrating the extraordinary beauty and natural assets, of Mandurah’s waterways, wetlands, bushland and wildlife.

 You can see these larger-than-life, whimsical wooden sculptures in five secret locations around Mandurah.